-It is very important that police officers and other police employees calling at the door for whatever reason are able to identify themselves.
-Usually, when officers attend a property, they have a warrant card to identify themselves to the householder and prove they are who they claim to be.
+It is very important that police officers and other police employees who come to the door for whatever reason are able to identify themselves.
+Usually, when officers go to someone's property, they have an identification card to identify themselves and prove who they are.

 How does the Visual Impairments Protocol work?

 The Visual Impairments Protocol works as follows.
-A process map is contained at the bottom of the page:
+There is also a process map at the bottom of the page.

-The caller contacts either the emergency 999 number, or the non-emergency 101 number to report a crime or other incident in the same way as they would normally contact West Yorkshire Police.
+- The person who needs help from West Yorkshire Police contacts either the emergency 999 number, or the non-emergency 101 number to report a crime or other incident.
 This may either be through telephone, text, typetalk or LiveChat.

 If you would like more information on the Visual Impairments Protocol, members of West Yorkshire Police’s Customer Contact Centre would be happy to receive a call using our non-emergency contact information.